Malahide – Seaside Village, Castle, Gardens & Coastal Walks

 Malahide Castle & Gardens

-The castle is open daily from 9:30 am to 5:30 pm.
-Guided tours (45 minutes) take visitors through the Oak Room, Great Hall, state rooms and the Talbot Family Exhibition.
-Tours must be booked in advance, especially during peak season.
-Admission includes access to the Botanic Gardens, the walled garden, the Fairy Trail and the Butterfly House – Ireland’s only tropical butterfly house.
+The castle operates daily from 9:30 am to 5:30 pm.
+Booked guided tours last about 45 minutes and walk you through the Oak Room, Great Hall, and the Talbot Family Exhibition.
+Because slots fill quickly during summer weekends, booking online in advance is highly recommended.
+Your ticket also covers entry to the sprawling Botanic Gardens, the walled garden, the Fairy Trail, and the Butterfly House.

 Gardens, Fairy Trail & Butterfly House